-There are also exclusive, and missable, quest perks that can only be obtained by, you guessed it, completing quests.
+There are also exclusive, and missable, quest perks that can only be obtained by completing quests.
 An example would be the Power Armor Training perk that has be to obtained to allow the use of Power Armor.

 |Plus 5 to Science and Medicine Skills.
 (Female Version: Daddy's Girl)|

 |Plus 5 to Small Guns and Repair Skills.|

 |Plus 5 to Melee and Explosions skills.|